GRI reporting: A guide for sustainability managers

 GRI 3: Material Topics 2021

-This section guides how an organisation should determine, disclose and manage its material topics.
+This section provides guidance on how an organisation should determine, disclose and manage its material topics.
 The process starts with a materiality analysis, through which an organisation can identify the most significant environmental and social impacts it generates.
 To conduct a materiality analysis, you need to:

 Disclosure 3-1: Process to define material topics